Stephen Fried: Books

 Fried's fifth book, titled Appetite for America: How Visionary Businessman Fred Harvey Built a Railroad Hospitality Empire That Civilized the Wild West, was published in March 2010.
 The product of five years of cross-country research, the book is the first-ever full-length biography of restaurant and hotel mogul Fred Harvey, his innovative family business, the Harvey Girls, the Santa Fe railway, and the America they helped create.
 The book draws on newly discovered datebooks and letters of Fred Harvey and his son, Ford (who actually ran the company much longer than his father), which had been in family hands for decades.
 In support of the book, Fried embarked upon a train tour along the old Santa Fe route from Chicago to Los Angeles, visiting many of the classic mid- and southwestern cities where Harvey establishments thrived from the late 19th century well into the 20th.
 He was also interviewed by Melissa Block of NPR's All Things Considered, and the book won accolades from The New York Times and The Wall Street Journal upon its release — the second of which complimented Fried's "crisp prose and delightful detail" and praised the book as "sweeping social history populated with memorable characters."
 The Wall Street Journal also named the book one of its Ten Best of the Year for 2010.
 It earned the same honor from The Philadelphia Inquirer, was named one of the ten best business books by Amazon.com and won the Athenaeum of Philadelphia Literary Award, a prize given to Philadelphia-area writers since 1949, for non-fiction.
+The book has helped fuel a renaissance of interest in Harvey, the Harvey Girls and the company’s historic hotels, several of which have been in constant use (El Tovar at the Grand Canyon, La Fonda in Santa Fe) and others that have been restored (including La Posada in Winslow, AZ and, most recently, Castaneda Hotel in Las Vegas, NM) Since its publication, Fried has been invited to lecture at museums and universities across the country about the book.
+He now oversees the annual Fred Harvey History Weekend each fall at the New Mexico History Museum in Santa Fe, highlighted by the Fred Harvey Foodie Dinner & Auction.